-There are a lot of ways to start a new communication.
-The most popular one is to click the button at the top or bottom of any grid of people.
-This will take you to the New Communications page and add all of the individuals from the grid to the communication as recipients.
-This is really powerful when used with Data Views and groups pages.
-If you prefer you can also start a new communication from People > New Communication and enter your recipients by hand.
+There are many ways to start a new communication.
+Perhaps one of the most popular methods is to click the button at the top or bottom of any grid of people.
+This will take you to the New Communications page and add all the individuals from the grid to the communication as recipients.
+This is particularly powerful when the list of people comes from Data Views or groups.
+If you prefer, you can also start a new communication from People > New Communication and enter all recipients by hand.